cfengine/documentation/reference/language-concepts/modules/package-module-api.markdown

 title: Package Modules
 published: true
 sorting: 70
-tags: [reference, standard library]
+tags: [reference, language concepts, modules, package module api]
 ---

+Package modules are back-ends that enable the package promise to work with different types of platform package managers.

 See the [`packages` promises][packages] documentation for a comprehensive reference on the body types and attributes used here.

-## Package Module API

-This section describes how to create a package module for the CFEngine package promise.
-Package modules are backends that enable the package promise to work with different types of platform package managers.

-### The CFEngine side
+## The CFEngine side

 CFEngine never calls any package manager commands, it only ever calls the package module.
 The information that CFEngine deals in is:

 * Which packages are currently installed:
   * Name
   * Version
   * Architecture

 * Which of the installed packages have updates available:
   * Name
   * Version
   * Architecture

 These two lists are everything that CFEngine needs to know to decide whether its package promises are fulfilled or not.
 In addition to this it will carry out